<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>By law, employers are obliged to ensure the health and safety of their employees by implementing preventive measures for all of the following groups:</p>

-<p>👉 The workers he <strong>hires</strong>;<br />
+<p>👉 Workers he <strong>hires</strong>;<br />

-👉 Workers who <strong>change workstations</strong> or techniques ;<br />
+👉 Workers who <strong>change workstations</strong> or techniques;<br />

-👉 <strong>Temporary employees</strong>, with the exception of those called in to carry out urgent work necessitated by safety measures and who are already qualified for such work;<br />
+👉 <strong>Temporary employees</strong>, with the exception of those called in to carry out urgent work necessitated by safety measures and already possessing the qualifications necessary for this intervention;<br />

 <p>[from Article <a href="https://www.legifrance.gouv.fr/codes/article_lc/LEGIARTI000006903166" target="_blank" rel="noopener">L4141-2</a> of the French Labor Code Information and training for workers].</p>